dotnet/docs/docs/core/diagnostics/dotnet-gcdump.md

 ## `dotnet-gcdump ps`

-Lists the dotnet processes that GC dumps can be collected for.
+Lists the dotnet processes that GC dumps can be collected for. dotnet-gcdump 6.0.320703 and later, also display the command-line arguments that each process was started with, if available.

 ### Synopsis